 As documented in the 2020 Comprehensive Plan, much of Colleton County's land remains in very large, undeveloped parcels that have not been subdivided.
 Specifically, parcels of land that are greater than 10 acres in size now account for just over 92% of the total acreage in Colleton with nearly 42% of the county's parcels in tracts of land that are 500 acres or greater.
 The parcels greater than 500 acres have experienced only a slight decline of -2.5% since the 2009 plan.
-The 3 to 10 acre parcels and the less than 3 acre parcel sizes have slightly increased, while the small decline in the 500 acres or greater parcel sizes from 10 to 500 acres.
+The 3 to 10 acre parcels and the less than 3 acre parcel sizes have slightly increased, while the small decline in the 500 acre or greater parcel size was mostly accounted for by the subdivision of land into parcel sizes from 10 to 500 acres.